msu-denver/project-3-jayar-budgeting/README.md

 ### US#1: User Registration (sign up)

 As a user, I want to register on the platform to begin tracking my expenses.
-When I provide all the required information (user ID, name, and password) and click 'submit', my account should be created.
+When I provide all the required information (user ID, name, and password) and click 'Sign Up', the system should verify my credentials.
+If they are valid, my account should be created.

 ```
 User story points: 5
 ```

 ### US#2: User Authentication (log in)
 As a registered user, I want to log in to the platform.
-When I enter my user ID and password, the system should verify my credentials.
+When I enter my user ID and password and click 'Log In', the system should verify my credentials.
 If they match the records in the database, I should be granted access to navigate the app.

 ```
 User story points: 5